tpope/vim-sensible/README.markdown

 Basically, they make it so that you can undo things that happened in a previous invocation of Vim.
 See `:help undo-persistence` for details.
-If you don't like them strewn all over the file system, you have a few options.
+If you don't like them strewn all over the file system, you have a couple of options:

-1. Create the appropriate directory that sensible.vim automatically configures for your platform:

-    * `~/.local/share/vim/undo` on Linux
-    * `~/Library/Vim/undo` on OS X
-    * `%APPDATA%\Vim\undo` on Windows

-2. Provide your own preferred location in `'undodir'`:
+1. Provide your own preferred location in `'undodir'`:

-        set undodir^=~/.vim/undo//
+        set undodir^=~/.vim/undo

-3. Disable them entirely:
+2. Disable them entirely:

         if has('persistent_undo')
           set noundofile